AdaCore/training_material/courses/spark_essentials/070_specification_language/04-new_aggregate_expressions.rst

 * Available for all functional and formal containers

-* Vectors, lists and sets use the positional syntax:
+* Vectors, lists and sets use the positional syntax

   .. code:: Ada